tessabass01/mRNA-stability/README.md

 ## Step 2: Embed UTRs using DNABERT-2

 In order to plot or predict anything using sequence data, we have to convert the sequence into something the computer will understand: numbers.
 DNABERT-2 is a foundational transformer that is trained to extract meaningful motifs and characteristics out of a DNA sequence and embed them in a way for the computer to retain the significance of the sequence when transforming it into numbers.
-It has been trained for other learning and predicting other motifs significant in epigenetics and for transcription factors binding.
+It has been trained to learn motifs significant in other areas of interest like epigenetics and transcription factor binding.

 Here is a link to the PDF if you want to give it a read: https://arxiv.org/pdf/2306.15006